a tv and vhs tapes

 The last VHS movie is “A History of Violence,” but there are other memorable releases during the end of the VHS era like “Titanic,” “Gladiator,” and “Saw II,” that are considered some of the last in their genres or iconic for other reasons.
 These types of movies remain cultural artifacts because of their importance and there is a huge appeal of collecting VHS tapes.

-If you have home movies on VHS or other videotape formats, then make sure you preserve them while you still can.
+If you have home movies on VHS or other videotape formats, then make sure you transfer VHS to digital while you still can.
 Plus, digital copies are easier to share over email and social media!
 While there are many options, Capture is one of the best when you compare us with competitors.
-Click here to see how Capture stacks up with other brands.

 Back to blog